wmcadigital/wmn-design-system/src/www/pages/components/date-input/index.njk.md

 {% endmarkdown %}

 {{
- wmndsInsetText ({
+ tfwmdsInsetText ({
-      contentHTML: "If you are looking for how to format the date within content i.e. \"4 June 2017\", check the <a href=\"/styles/a-to-z-content-style-guide/#dates\" class=\"wmnds-link\">dates section within the A to Z content style guide</a>."
+      contentHTML: "If you are looking for how to format the date within content i.e. \"4 June 2017\", check the <a href=\"/styles/a-to-z-content-style-guide/#dates\" class=\"tfwmds-link\">dates section within the A to Z content style guide</a>."
   })
 }}

 {{
-    compExample([wmndsDateInput()], {
+    compExample([tfwmdsDateInput()], {
-      componentPath: "wmnds/components/form-elements/date-input/",
+      componentPath: "tfwmds/components/form-elements/date-input/",
       njk: true,
-      njkProps: wmndsDateInputProps,
+      njkProps: tfwmdsDateInputProps,
       js: false,
       iframe: false
     })